determined-ai/determined/docs/get-started/webui-qs.rst

 You must have a running Determined cluster with the CLI installed.

--  To set one up locally, visit :ref:`basic`.
+-  To set up a local cluster, visit :ref:`basic`.
--  To set one up remotely, choose from On Prem, AWS, GCP, Kubernetes, or Slurm.
+-  To set up a remote cluster, visit the :ref:`Installation Guide <installation-guide>` where you'll find options for On Prem, AWS, GCP, Kubernetes, and Slurm.

 *******************
  Run an Experiment